hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 >-O $QUERY_SORTED_BAM_FILE \
 >-SO queryname
 >```
 >All four of these commands are equaly valid and all produce the same output.
 However, we think you should be aware of them as `Picard`'s documentation will sometimes use the ***New (Barclay)*** syntax is one place and the ***Traditional*** syntax in another place, sometimes even on the same page!
+Additionally, you may come across both syntaxes when trying to troubleshoot any errors you encounter when using `Picard` and thus you should be familiar with this peculiarity of `Picard`.
 We recommend Using the ***New (Barclay)*** syntax as to reduce error messages in your error output files and because `Picard` has been trying to migrate towards it.

 #### Mark and Remove Duplicates